bernep/Advanced-Computer-Systems/README.md

 ## Project 1: Compression and Multithreading
 ### Overview
-This project delves into multithreading and compression.
+This project heavily employs the functions of the `pthread` and `zstd` libraries.
 Specifically, the proj1.c file takes some input file and compresses it into a .zst file (i.e. an archive file) using a specified number of worker threads.

 ### Usage
 Open a command terminal in a directory containing the project files, and use the commands below to compile run the code.
 The necessary files you will need are: